ehn-dcc-development/hcert-testdata/README.md

 ## Data Format

-The HCERT is represented using CBOR Web Token (CWT) as defined [RFC 8392](https://tools.ietf.org/html/rfc8392).
-The HCERT payload is transported in a HCERT claim (value type TBD).
+The hCert is represented using CBOR Web Token (CWT) as defined [RFC 8392](https://tools.ietf.org/html/rfc8392).
+The hCert payload is transported in a hCert claim (the claim key to be used to identify this claim is yet to be determined).

-Before transport, the HCERT is compressed using ZLIB ([RFC1950](https://tools.ietf.org/html/rfc1950)).
+Before transport, the hCert is compressed using ZLIB ([RFC1950](https://tools.ietf.org/html/rfc1950)).

 ## Overview